50 Items No Man Over 40 Should Have in His Home

-But seriously, you don’t need to display cruft that only signals one thing: That you haven’t grown up.
-With that in mind, we’ve run down the 40 things you shouldn’t have your home anymore, especially if you’re 40 or over.
-If you find that you’re hoarding any of these verboten items, toss them—immediately.
-And for more things to purge for good, be sure to memorize and abhor the 40 Sayings Men Over 40 Need to Stop Saying Immediately.
+With that in mind, we've run down the 50 things you shouldn't have your home anymore, especially if you're 40 or over.
+If you find that you're hoarding any of these dusty goods, toss them—immediately—and make room for the better things.

 Figurines In Boxes